cert-manager/website/content/docs/installation/configuring-components.md

 The webhook configuration API documentation can be found on the [ControllerConfiguration](../reference/api-docs.md#controller.config.cert-manager.io/v1alpha1.ControllerConfiguration) page.

-This is an example configuration file for the controller:
+This is an example configuration file for the controller component:

 ```yaml
 apiVersion: controller.config.cert-manager.io/v1alpha1
 kind: ControllerConfiguration